 A working paper circulated to German lawmakers on Monday set out two options that might be used separately or in tandem to provide partial insurance on new Italian and Spanish bonds and to attract foreign sovereign and private investors via a special purpose investment vehicle (SPIV).

-EU officials said much of the detail of the leveraging may be left until after Wednesday night's summit, due to start with a short meeting of the full 27-nation European Union at 1600 GMT, followed by a longer session of the 17 euro zone members.
+However, much of the detail of the leveraging may be left until after Wednesday night's summit, due to start with a short meeting of the full 27-nation European Union at 1600 GMT, followed by a lengthy session of the 17 euro zone members.

-Even if the leaders agree on the leverage plan for the EFSF, the arrangements could take several weeks to put in place and most euro zone leaders are counting heavily on the ECB to go on buying Italian and Spanish bonds.
+Even if the leaders agree on the outlines of a leverage plan for the EFSF, the arrangements would take several weeks to put in place and most euro zone leaders are counting heavily on the ECB to go on buying Italian and Spanish bonds.

-Outgoing ECB President Jean-Claude Trichet, who retires next week, had signaled that the central bank was looking to exit from the deeply controversial bond-buying policy once the EFSF gained its new powers to intervene on bond markets.
+ECB President Jean-Claude Trichet, who retires next week, had signaled that the central bank was looking to withdraw from the deeply controversial bond-buying policy once the EFSF gained its new powers to intervene on bond markets.